FlatQube (QUBE) Achieves Self Reported Market Capitalization of $41.41 Million

-FlatQube (QUBE) traded 3.6% lower against the US dollar during the 1-day period ending at 0:00 AM E.T. on September 24th.
-FlatQube has a market cap of $41.41 million and $162.66 worth of FlatQube was traded on exchanges in the last 24 hours.
-During the last week, FlatQube has traded 12.3% lower against the US dollar.
-One FlatQube token can currently be purchased for about $0.0757 or 0.00000118 BTC on exchanges.
+FlatQube (QUBE) traded 11.4% lower against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on September 26th.
+Over the last week, FlatQube has traded down 26.4% against the US dollar.
+FlatQube has a total market cap of $41.41 million and approximately $161.02 worth of FlatQube was traded on exchanges in the last day.
+One FlatQube token can currently be bought for approximately $0.0644 or 0.00000099 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.